Jacobians: Velocities & Static Forces¶

 to show the angular velocity of frame \(\{C\}\) relative to some understood reference frame \(\{U\}\).
 Thus \(^A\omega_C\) means angular velocity of frame \(\{C\}\) expressed in frame \(\{A\}\) but default relative to frame \(\{U\}\).

-Motion in a reference frame with Linear velocity
+Linear motion in frame with Linear velocity: Prismatic

 where we call \(^AV_{O_B}=^AV_B\) are the linear velocity of frame \(\{B\}\) relative to frame \(\{A\}\).